 Are there any other perks to this grant, besides the money?

-Nikolas – Besides providing protected research time, the grant has given me a boost in motivation and recognition, helped me get principle investigator status at the institute (UCl institute of ophthalmology) and given credibility to my researcher profile and my research plan.
+Nikolas – Besides providing protected research time, the grant has given me a boost in motivation and recognition, helped me get principal investigator status at the institute (UCl institute of ophthalmology) and given credibility to my researcher profile and my research plan.

 Why should researchers consider applying for one of these grants?